certn-id-mobile-sdk/android-sdk/README.md

 **Maven Repository**
 CertnIDSDK is distributed as an Android library (.aar package) stored in the Certn maven repository.

-In order to integrate CertnIDSDK into your project, the first step is to include the Certn maven repository and Google repository to your top level build.gradle file.
+In order to integrate CertnIDSDK into your project, the first step is to include Certn, Innovatrics maven repositories and Google repository to your top level build.gradle file.

 build.gradle
 ```kotlin